Student Artwork on Display

 Artist Information

-Kathleen’s work can be found in the East Wing of the Library for the months of September and October 2023.
+Kathleen’s work can be found in the West Wing of the Library for the months of May and June 2025.

 517-812-7940